Woody Allen

 Woody Allen (born Allan Stewart Konigsberg; November 30, 1935) (Note: Despite most references listing his birth date as December 1, in his 2020 autobiography, Apropos of Nothing, Allen writes that he was actually born on November 30: "Actually, I was born on the thirtieth of November very close to midnight, and my parents pushed the date so I could start off on a day one."
 The discrepancy first came to light in 2015, when author David Evanier addressed it in his book Woody Allen: The Biography.
-Since Allen's confirmation, various sources have corrected the date in their databases.) is an American filmmaker, actor, writer, and comedian whose career spans eight decades.
-He has written for film, television, and theater, and has published several short stories, a novel, and a memoir.
-Allen has received many accolades, including the most nominations (16) for the Academy Award for Best Original Screenplay.
-He has won four Academy Awards, ten BAFTA Awards, two Golden Globe Awards and a Grammy Award, as well as nominations for a Emmy Award and a Tony Award.
-Allen has also received numerous honors, including an Honorary Golden Lion in 1995, the BAFTA Fellowship in 1997, an Honorary Palme d'Or in 2002, and the Golden Globe Cecil B. DeMille Award in 2014.
+Since Allen's confirmation, various sources have corrected the date in their databases.) is an American filmmaker, actor, writer, and comedian.
+In a career spanning more than seven decades, he has written for film, television, and theater.
+As a screenwriter, Allen holds the record of most wins (3) and nominations (16) for the Academy Award for Best Original Screenplay.
+In addition to his four Academy Awards, he has also received numerous other accolades, including ten BAFTA Awards, two Golden Globe Awards, a Grammy Award, and nominations for an Emmy Award and a Tony Award.
+He received an Honorary Golden Lion in 1995, the BAFTA Fellowship in 1997, an Honorary Palme d'Or in 2002, and the Golden Globe Cecil B. DeMille Award in 2014.
 Two of his films have been inducted into the National Film Registry by the Library of Congress.

-Allen began his career as part of a team of comedy writers for several Sid Caesar specials, (Note: Allen wrote alongside Mel Brooks, Carl Reiner, Larry Gelbart, and Neil Simon) and later wrote numerous humor pieces for The New Yorker as well as several Broadway plays, such as Don't Drink the Water (1966) and Play It Again, Sam (1969).
+Allen began his career as part of a team of comedy writers for several Sid Caesar specials, (Note: Allen wrote alongside Mel Brooks, Carl Reiner, Larry Gelbart and Neil Simon.) and later wrote numerous humor pieces for The New Yorker as well as several Broadway plays, such as Don't Drink the Water (1966) and Play It Again, Sam (1969).
 He transitioned to working as a stand-up comedian in Greenwich Village, where he developed a monologue style (Note: (rather than traditional jokes)) and the persona of an insecure, intellectual, fretful nebbish.
 He released three comedy albums, earning a Grammy Award for Best Comedy Album nomination for Woody Allen (1964).
-Allen also published several books of short stories, such as Getting Even (1971), Without Feathers (1975), and Side Effects (1980).
+Allen also published several books of short stories, such as Getting Even (1971), Without Feathers (1975) and Side Effects (1980).